sud018/Bank-Customer-Churn-Analysis/README.md

 <img width="165" alt="Screenshot 2025-06-08 at 10 16 10 PM" src="https://github.com/user-attachments/assets/d3001119-71a1-4783-9f5d-3f35cc50c8c3" />

-**This is the image showing the churned customers who are earning salary above 150k**
+**This is the image showing the churned customers who are earning a salary above 150k.**

 💳 Credit Score
-- Customers with lower credit scores (350–584) show a churn rate of 22%, slightly higher than those with higher scores.
+- Customers with lower credit scores (350–584) show a churn rate of around 14%, slightly higher than those with higher scores.
-- The churn rate decreases to 18% for scores between 652–718, suggesting better financial habits correlate with retention.
+- The churn rate decreases to 12% for scores between 652 and 718, suggesting better financial habits correlate with retention.

 🟢 IsActiveMember
-Active members have a churn rate of only 9.55%, compared to 16.38% for inactive members, reflects the importance of customer engagement in reducing churn.
+Active members have a churn rate of only 9.55%, compared to 16.38% for inactive members, which reflects the importance of customer engagement in reducing churn.

 <img width="163" alt="Screenshot 2025-06-09 at 3 28 03 PM" src="https://github.com/user-attachments/assets/a351e36e-c3fd-45df-ba0a-776bae93eb60" />

-**This is the image showing the churned customers who are active**
+**This is the image showing the churned customers who are active.**

 <img width="168" alt="Screenshot 2025-06-09 at 3 27 27 PM" src="https://github.com/user-attachments/assets/376c93fc-1bfe-4d9e-be15-d506cf92ac59" />